tc39/proposal-temporal/docs/timezone.md

 Any object with those three methods will return the correct output from any Temporal property or method.
 However, most other code will assume that custom time zones act like built-in `Temporal.TimeZone` objects.
 To interoperate with libraries or other code that you didn't write, then you should implement all the other `Temporal.TimeZone` members as well: `toString()`, `toJSON()`, `getOffsetStringFor()`, `getPlainDateTimeFor()`, `getInstantFor()`, `getNextTransition()`, `getPreviousTransition()`, and `toJSON()`.
-Your object must not have a `timeZone` property, so that it can be distinguished in `Temporal.TimeZone.from()` from other Temporal objects that have a time zone.

 The identifier of a custom time zone must consist of one or more components separated by slashes (`/`), as described in the [tzdata documentation](https://htmlpreview.github.io/?https://github.com/eggert/tz/blob/master/theory.html#naming).
 Each component must consist of between one and 14 characters.